Doing too many sets can backfire. Smart strength training is about quality, not just quantity.

 Discover more tips to feel stronger, more energised, and in control of your health:

-Another common mistake is performing easy sets that don’t challenge your muscles enough to promote growth.
+Another common mistake I see often, is woman performing sets that are far too easy, that donât challenge your muscles enough to promote growth.

-To maximise muscle growth, most of your sets should be within around 3 reps of failure—where the last few reps feel challenging but manageable.
+To maximise muscle growth, most of your sets should be within around 3 reps of failure, where the last few reps feel challenging, but manageable.

-A study found that nearly half of lifters stop with 6–10 reps still in reserve.
+A study found that nearly half of lifters stop with 6â10 reps still in reserve.

 Focus on intensity by selecting weights that challenge you while maintaining good form.